CJ-Cepe/daily/notes.md

     -   the length/two numbers are subtracted to each other by the largest - smallest
     -   when the result is now equal or it will produce a 0 result, it is the GCD
 -   you can use largest = Math.max(...candies) to identify the largest number in an array
+-   to convert values to its boolean equivalent
+    -   !!variable
+    -   boolean(variable)